Gaspé Bay

+Gaspé Bay (Baie de Gaspé) is a bay of the Gulf of St. Lawrence, located on the northeast coast of the Gaspé Peninsula, Gaspésie-Îles-de-la-Madeleine region, Quebec, Canada.

+History

 Gaspé Bay is where Jacques Cartier took possession of New France (now part of Canada) in the name of François I of France on July 24, 1534 - the beginning of France's overseas expansion.

 British General James Wolfe raided the Bay in the Gulf of St. Lawrence Campaign (1758), the year before the Siege of Quebec.

-Paleobotanical fossils and trace fossils of Archaeognatha from the Devonian period have been found on the bay shores.
+Paleobotanical fossils and trace fossils of Archaeognatha from the Devonian period have been found on the bay's shores.

+The town of Gaspé, Quebec lies on a part of its southern shore, while most of its northern shore is in the Forillon National Park.
+The main rivers draining to the bay are the Dartmouth River and the York River (the latter one has its mouth in the city center of Gaspé).